MEMbership Information

 The National Society Daughters of the American Revolution (NSDAR or DAR) is a nonprofit, nonpolitical volunteer service organization composed of women with a common purpose of serving their communities through education, historic preservation, and patriotism.

-Margaret Gregg Gordon, NSDAR, members are lineal descendants of men and women who gave their lives and fortunes to establish the United States during the American Revolutionary War.
-Our members prodominately live in the greater Kingstree and Williamsburg County area.
+Margaret Gregg Gordon Chapter, NSDAR, members are lineal descendants of men and women who gave their lives and fortunes to establish the United States during the American Revolutionary War.
+Our members predominately live in the greater Kingstree and Williamsburg County area.

 As a volunteer women's service organization, we are dedicated to promoting historic preservation, education, patriotism and honoring the Patriots of the American Revolutionary War.